The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Introduction

 \ssec{Structure of the article}

 \mbox{} \\

 We now briefly discuss the content of the individual sections.

 Section \ref{The main theorem} can be viewed as an extension of the introduction; it contains no proofs.
-Its goal is to state the main theorem (Theorem \ref{main theorem}) after introducing the necessary notation and definitions.
+Its goal is to state the main theorem (Theorem \ref{main theorem}) after introducing the necessary notation and definitions; here we also define the aforementioned notion of slope for principal bundles.
 We conclude the section with a series of remarks detailing those in the introduction, and provide some very basic examples in the case $G=\GL_n$.

 Section \ref{Preparations} is preparatory.
 Here we collect several combinatorial lemmas that are used throughout the article, and record some basic results from the Tannakian formalism for principal bundles.